How do I become an English major?

 - UC Extension courses are usually excluded from these computations, except in certain circumstances.
 Contact the College of Letters Science for clarifications regarding extensions courses.

 Can I sit in on an English Department course without being enrolled?

-Are there courses I could apply towards another major as well as the English major?
-(For double majors)
+As a double major, are there courses I could apply towards my other major as well as the English major?

 If you have declared a double major, you may be allowed to apply simultaneously to both majors a total of eight units of upper division elective credit.
 You must petition as necessary for the course to count outside its home Department.
 See the Staff Undergraduate Advisor for guidance in determining which classes might be used for this allowance.
 In general, such petitions are wise to pursue if you have taken a course that you feel could conceivably apply to either of your double majors.